 Cilantro Lime Jasmine Rice

-This fragrant cilantro lime jasmine rice brings bright, zesty flavors to any meal with fluffy grains infused with fresh lime juice and cilantro.
+This fragrant cilantro lime jasmine rice brings bright, zesty flavour to any meal with fluffy grains infused with fresh lime juice and cilantro.
 The aromatic jasmine rice provides a subtle floral backdrop that pairs beautifully with Mexican, Asian, or grilled dishes.
-Perfect as a vibrant side that elevates your dinner table in just 25 minutes.
+Perfect as a vibrant side that elevates your dinner table in just 25 minutes — and genuinely better than any restaurant version of the same rice.

 Prep Time : 5 min